Certified Escort Driver

 Escort vehicle operators already trained and certified by another state that requires both best practices and traffic control training may present that state’s certificate to law enforcement officials as proof of valid certification, as long as the certificate is valid in the certifying state.

-*Other states that require escort vehicle/pilot car operator training and certification are: Colorado; Florida; Kansas; New York; North Carolina; Oklahoma; Utah; Virginia; and Washington.
+*Other states that require escort vehicle/pilot car operator training and certification are: Colorado; Florida; Kansas; Minnesota, New York; North Carolina; Oklahoma; Utah; Virginia; and Washington.

 Rules & Documents